sftcd/openssl/esnistuff/apache2.md

 Getting ESNI working was a bit harder than with [nginx](nginx.md) as ``mod_ssl`` sniffed the ClientHello as soon as one is seen (i.e., before ESNI processing) and then set the key pair to use based on the cleartext SNI.
-I had to use the ESNI print callback instead (if ESNI configured)  so that's done after ESNI processing.
-That really ought be a new callback for use after ENSI processing but before the main TLS key exchange.
-So I should make the print callback more generic.
+I used the ESNI callback instead (if ESNI configured)  so that's done after successful server-side ESNI processing.

 ## Clone and Build